0x80/shreditor/README.md

 The patches and externals should work with both Max v6 and v7

 ## Features
-* Control all relevant parameters including matrix, sequencer and settings
+* Control all 100+ parameters including matrix, sequencer and settings
 * Bidirectional communication.
 Active update of patch and sequence data in the interface
 * Edit up to 8 devices simultaneously
 * Copy and paste patches and sequences between devices